 "Steady.
 If we ride the top of the debris field we will arrive just above the Outpost.
 Ellie, forward anything you see to the overlay.
 Don't filter anything, nothing slips through.
 Otherwise, any ideas on what happened here?"
 Marcus ordered, standing from his Command Chair and approaching the barrier to the observation window, exerting a bit of effort as the lateral movement of the 12-million ton cruiser created a fair amount of inertia.

 "ORP-3 Honeywell."
 Ellie remarked.
 "According to our limited briefing this is the classification of the station that resides in this system.
-They are approaching the millenia-cycle mark and many were scheduled for decomissioning."
+They are approaching the millennia-cycle mark and many were scheduled for decommissioning."

 Marcus raised an eyebrow.
 "I think we both know Command doesn't deploy the 1st Rapid for a dodgy rim sector platform.
-Much less a battlercuiser" He replied.
+Much less a battlecruiser" He replied.